-VA Students
+VA STUDENTS

-All Veteran students using VA benefits must see our VA counselor prior to beginning the semester and turn in a completed self-certification form.
-VA benefits will not be certified until that form, along with a copy of your certificate of eligibility, from the VA, is received.
-If you have any questions or concerns please contact our VA representative in the Financial Aid Office.
+All Veteran students using VA benefits must see our VA School Certifying Officer prior to beginning the semester and turn in a certificate of Eligibility (COE) or a screenshot of their e-benefits page noting their benefit and months of eligibility remaining.
+VA benefits will not be certified until either the COE or e-benefits screenshot are received as a verification of your benefits.
+If you have any questions or concerns, please contact our VA representative in the Financial Services Office.